Ayden neighborhood plagued by sink holes demands town take action

 The neighbors say they just want them to be fixed.

-They said the city has only provided temporary fixes for the sinkholes that have been inspected.
+They said the town has only provided temporary fixes for the sinkholes that have been inspected.
 Those sinkholes were filled with sand, only to sink again.

 The neighborhood has signed a petition and will be gathering outside the town hall next Monday to make their voices heard.